Medical Laboratory Professionals Week (MLPW)

 Spread the Word

-- Press release: Customize this press release to send to your local media-including television and radio stations, regional newspapers, and city officials-or ask your facility's PR department to help you spread the message.
+- Reach out to the press: Send a press release to your local media-including television and radio stations, regional newspapers, and city officials-or ask your facility's PR department to help you spread the message.

-- Write a letter to the administration: Customize this letter to request your administration's attendance at certain events or ask them to highlight the importance of the laboratory in your hospital or facility's internal and external communications.
+- Write a letter to the administration: Request your administration's attendance at certain events or ask them to highlight the importance of the laboratory in your hospital or facility's internal and external communications.

-- Go viral: Customize these social media posts to share with your followers and provide suggested posts to your facility's marketing team.
-Share personal or patient stories (with permission), photos, and videos that show the value of the laboratory in patient care! #LABWEEK
+- Go viral: Share social media posts with your followers and provide suggested posts to your facility's marketing team.
+Share personal or patient stories (with permission), photos, and videos that show the value of the laboratory in patient care!
+Make sure to use #LabWeek to spread the word!

 - Take pictures to commemorate your Lab Week celebration!
 Share your photos and your celebration story on CLMA's Facebook Page or email them to firstname.lastname@example.org.

-Host an MPLW celebration for your team and invite other key stakeholders to show their appreciation for the value of the work your staff does by joining in the festivities!
+Host a MLPW celebration for your team and invite other key stakeholders to show their appreciation for the value of the work your staff does by joining in the festivities!

 - Host a potluck lunch, healthy treat, or dessert day: Facilitate a recipe swap or a cook-off challenge-or just bring in some good food to enjoy each other's company!

-- Certificate of appreciation: Host an awards ceremony and use this template to print certificates to present to each of your staff members.
+- Give out awards: Host an awards ceremony and print certificates of appreciation to present to each of your staff members.

-- Thank-you note: A handwritten thank-you note is always appreciated.
+- Say thanks!: A handwritten thank-you note is always appreciated.
 Ask your administration and other key stakeholders to show their thanks, too, by signing your note or writing one of their own.

 Open the Laboratory